Than Shwe: Health and family

 Than Shwe's wife, Kyaing Kyaing, is of Chinese and Pa'O descent.
 They have five daughters, Aye Aye Thit Shwe, Dewa Shwe, Khin Pyone Shwe, Kyi Kyi Shwe, and Thandar Shwe, and three sons, Kyaing San Shwe, Thant Zaw Shwe and Htun Naing Shwe.

 Than Shwe is known to be a diabetic, and he is rumored to have intestinal cancer.
 Little else is known about his private life as he rarely makes public appearances or discloses personal information.

 Than Shwe flew to Singapore on 31 December 2006.
 Concerns about Than's health intensified after he failed to appear at an official Independence Day dinner for military leaders, officials, and diplomats on 4 January 2007.
-It was the first time since he took power in 1992 that Than did not host the annual dinner.
+It was the first time since he took power in 1992 that Shwe did not host the annual dinner.
 Than Shwe had checked out of the Singapore General Hospital, where he had been receiving treatment, and returned to Burma two weeks later.

 In 2006, a home video footage of the wedding of Than Shwe's daughter, Thandar Shwe, was leaked on the Internet, which sparked controversy and criticism from Burmese and foreign media for the lavish and seemingly ostentatious reception.
 After days of Saffron Revolution, there were unconfirmed reports that Than Shwe's wife and pets fled the country on 27 September 2007, possibly to Laos.

 In January 2009, Than Shwe was talked into buying one of the world's most popular football clubs, Manchester United, for $1 billion by his favourite grandson Nay Shwe Thway Aung.
 However, he reportedly abandoned the plan, because such an investment only months after nearly 150,000 people were killed by Cyclone Nargis was deemed inappropriate.